UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 * if column names are provided with the matrix, duplicated names are removed and entries with higher variance are kept
 * it transforms data into log2 if data are in row counts
 * it runs a PCA before ICA to denoise the matrix
-* it allows running matlab version fastica with *icasso* stabilisation if matlab software is installed on your machine (more about this point in *vignette: running fastICA with icasso stabilisation*)
+* it allows running matlab version fastica with *icasso* stabilisation if matlab software is installed on your machine (more about this point in [vignette: Running fastICA with icasso stabilisation](Icasso.html))
 * it returns in a `list`
   + input `data.frame` without duplicated entries and before log transformation: `log.counts`
   + `names` row names vector